Mason Street, Warragul

 Under the $5.3bn Big Housing Build announced in 2020, the Victorian Government in partnership with community housing providers and developers, will deliver 12,000 new social and affordable homes while generating 10,000 jobs each year over the four-year program.

 The Big Housing Build is investing 25 per cent of the total $5 billion program across regional Victoria.
 This will provide $1.25 billion across regional Victoria.

-A report consolidating all consultation activities undertaken will be submitted as part of our planning application process.
-This includes feedback from the local community, Baw Baw Shire Council, Office of the Victorian Government Architect, utility providers and other stakeholders.
+A Report consolidating all consultation activities undertaken was submitted as part of our planning application process.
+This included feedback from the local community, Baw Baw Shire Council, Office of the Victorian Government Architect, utility providers and other stakeholders.